mitchellh/panicwrap/README.md

 For backend applications, it is easier to detect crashes (since the application exits) and having an idea as to why the crash occures is equally important; particularlly on a production server.
-One case where attempting to capture why the go process crashed is nearly impossible at the time of this writing is due to an OUTOFMEMORY panic.

 At [HashiCorp](http://www.hashicorp.com),
 we use panicwrap to log panics to timestamped files with some additional